comses-education/wolf-sheep/README.md

 ## Interact with the workflow

-1. Run `./run.sh interact`
+1. Run `make interact`
-2. NetLogo GUI available at `localhost:6080/vnc.html`
+2. NetLogo GUI should have popped up on your desktop
+  - If it hasn't check the logs (`docker-compose logs -f netlogo`).
+If there is an error about not being able to connect to the X11 server window you need to give docker permission to talk to the X11 socket.
+This can be done with `xhost +local:docker`.
 3. RStudio GUI available at `localhost:8787`

 ### Interact with NetLogo

-At `localhost:6080/vnc.html` login with the password `netlogo`.
-The NetLogo application is located `/netlogo` so open the file explorer and go there to open NetLogo.
 The root project directory is mounted at `/code` so the NetLogo model used to generate this model is at `/code/src/wolf-sheep-predation.nlogo`.
 Open `/code/src/wolf-sheep-predation.nlogo` in NetLogo to view the model.
 The Behaviour Space settings used the `vary_food_gains` experiment.
 Parameters for the experiment can be seen by going into *Tools > BehaviourSpace* and opening `vary_food_gains`

 ### Interact with RStudio

-At `localhost:8787` login as rstudio with a password of RStudio.
+At `localhost:8787` login as rstudio with a password of rstudio.
 The root project directory (the directory this is in) is mounted into RStudio at `/home/rstudio/code`.
 It should be visible in the explorer pane in RStudio.

 1. Open the `wolf-sheep.Rproj` project file in RStudio (`File > Open Project...` and select `wolf-sheep.Rproj` it will at the path `/home/rstudio/code/wolf-sheep.Rproj`).
 This will load the Packrat repository used for this project.
 2. Open `src/wolf_sheep_AB.Rmd`